alexbgh1/chrome-extension/README.md

 # Chrome extension

-This is a Chrome extension that enables you to save your currently opened tabs as bookmarks.
+This is a Chrome extension that enables you to save your currently opened tabs as bookmarks, or do a cleanup by closing all other tabs except for the current tab.

 ## Use case #1